MichaelHaussmann/spil/docs/faq.md

 Clearly, efforts need to be put in tools assisting the configuration process, better documentation, more examples. etc.
 In the meantime, please do not hesitate to get in touch at [spil@xeo.info](mailto:spil@xeo.info).

+## Naming is completely free in my pipeline, there are no rules.
+Will Spil work ?

+A string Sid, eg. `hamlet/s/sq010/sh0010` uses positional information and string patterns to infer the type.

+The resolver uses rules to make templates match data types.
+The tighter the rules, the better it can do so.

+Let's consider these naming options for a "sequence":
+- `sq010`: very tight rule (word `sq` followed by 3 digits), easy to match.
+- `010`: tight rule (3 digits), easy to match
+- `hamlet_and_skull`: freely named sequence, no rule.
+Difficult to match.
+  Can be matched thanks to the context, eg `hamlet/s/hamlet_and_skull/sh010`.
+  But what about this search: `hamlet/*/hamlet_and_skull`?
+It may be an asset (which would still work).

+With loose rules, the configuration becomes tricky.
+Some cases may not work out of the box.

 ## Who makes Spil ?